pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/intro_to_llms_part_1_terminology.md

 The intended audience for this series is:

-> Individual practitioners, enterprise data teams, and enterprise executives
+> Individual practitioners, platform engineers, and system architects

 Series: